 Anything can set some asthmatics off including outside environment particles, pollutants, or even strong emotions.
-Some early indications of a coming asthma attack are not so easily identified like a general feeling of anxiety or slight panic.
+Some early indications of a coming asthma attack are not so easily identified as a general feeling of anxiety or slight panic.
 Some folks may have a particular part of their body or face that begins to itch, like the chin.

 Some folks with asthma start off with a slight cough or may even begin to feel that their breathing is a bit restricted.
 Some folks have more problems with asthma at night.
 The main thing that needs to be emphasized here is the ability to be vigilant, understand what is happening, and taking measures to administer treatment if necessary.

 Basically, an asthma attack is a sudden, and sometimes unexpected worsening of the symptoms of asthma.
 These sudden symptoms are caused by bronchospasms which tighten the tiny muscles encircling the breathing airways in the lungs.
 To make matters worse, the lining of these airways become inflamed.
-More mucous is also produced, reducing the width of these airways even more.
+More mucus is also produced, reducing the width of these airways even more.

 Breathing becomes more difficult.
 Asthma sufferers may also experience shortness of breath, coughing, and wheezing.
-From all that is going on with the restriction of the airways, inflammation, and mucous, other symptoms may begin to occur like chest pain, pressure in the chest, sweaty face, and even lips or fingernails which turn blue due to a lack of sufficient oxygen.
+From all that is going on with the restriction of the airways, inflammation, and mucous, other symptoms may begin to occur like chest pain, a pressure in the chest, the sweaty face, and even lips or fingernails which turn blue due to a lack of sufficient oxygen.
 Understanding the processes that are occurring will help to alleviate some of the tension and anxiety of an asthma attack.